turbonomic/tbmigrate/README.md

 The FAQ (Frequenty Asked Questions) document [can be read here](../master/FAQ.md).

 Notes on reviewing the migration results [can be read here](../master/REVIEW.md).

+# Downloading

+Please [follow this link](../master/DOWNLOAD.md) for information about downloading the latest version.

 # Note